deannabosschert/deannabosschert/README.md

 ### Hi there 🙋🏼‍♀️

-Web developer student.
+Web developer student from the Netherlands.
+Currently studying Communication and Multimedia Design at the Amsterdam University of Applied Sciences.
+She/her.
+This page is a WIP.

 ### Languages
 🦄 HTML
 🦄 CSS
 🦄 JS

 #### Subthingknowledge
 🦄 NodeJS
 🦄 SCSS
 🦄 Vue
 🦄 Eleventy (11ty)
 🦄 Accessibility

+### Other
 🦄 Webdesign
+🦄 Photography

 <!--
 **deannabosschert/deannabosschert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.